Fast Facts About Fats and Enzymes

 - Different kinds of enzymes play different roles in breaking down foods into the forms that the body can use.

 - The form of fat that is used in enteral tube feeding formulas is called triglycerides.
-However, the body cannot absorb some triglycerides until digestive enzymes break it down into other forms called fatty acids and monoglycerides.
+However, the body cannot absorb some triglycerides until digestive enzymes break them down into other forms called fatty acids and monoglycerides.

 - Fatty acids and monoglycerides are forms of fat that the body can easily absorb and use for energy and other health benefits.